eivholt/icicle-monitor/Article/README.md

 We could instead generate textures with random shapes and colors.
 Either way, the resulting renders will look weird, but help the model training process weight features that are relevant for the icicles, not the background.

-These are rather unsofisticated approaches.
+These are rather unsophisticated approaches.
 More realistic results would be achieved by changing the [materials](https://docs.omniverse.nvidia.com/materials-and-rendering/latest/materials.html) of the actual walls of the house used as background.
 Omniverse has a large selection of available materials available in the NVIDIA Assets browser, allowing us to randomize a [much wider range of aspects](https://docs.omniverse.nvidia.com/extensions/latest/ext_replicator/randomizer_details.html) of the rendered results.

 ### Creating realistic outdoor lighting conditions using sun studies
 In contrast to a controlled indoor environment, creating a robust object detection model intended for outdoor use needs training images with a wide range of realistic natural light.
 When generating synthetic images we can utilize an [extension that approximates real world sunlight](https://docs.omniverse.nvidia.com/extensions/latest/ext_sun-study.html) based on sun studies.